Moto G7: G7 Plus

 The Plus has not seen many changes from the previous generation.
-The largest would be the notch and the lack of a front facing camera LED flash.
-It can now also charge at 27W instead of 15W using the TurboPower Charger, it has stereo speakers, optical image stabilisation and Bluetooth 5.0, however it also has a reduced battery capacity of 3000 mAh instead of 3200 mAh.
+The largest would be the notch and the lack of a front-facing camera LED flash.
+It can now also charge at 27 W instead of 15 W using the TurboPower Charger, it has stereo speakers, optical image stabilisation and Bluetooth 5.0, however it also has a reduced battery capacity of 3000 mAh instead of 3200 mAh.

 G7 Power

 The last-generation G6 Play had a large battery and less powerful specifications, however the G7 Power took this role.
 The other three models have a 3000 mAh battery, the Power has 5000 mAh.
 The other specifications fall between those of the G7 Play and G7.

+G7 Optimo Maxx

+A modified version of the G7 Power specifically for TracFone Wireless.

 Specifications

 Some specifications such as wireless technologies and storage will vary between regions.
 Previously only the Play had its fingerprint scanner on the rear.
 Due to the larger screen, the fingerprint scanner is now located on the rear of all the phones.
 Additionally, all G7 variants now have a cutout, or notch, at the top of the screen.